jeetsukumaran/DendroPy/doc/sumtrees.rst

     $ python -V

-SumTrees, and the DendroPy library that it is part of, works out-of-the-box with Python 2.5 (and all subvariants: 2.5.0, 2.5.1, 2.5.2, etc.).
+SumTrees, and the DendroPy library that it is part of, works out-of-the-box with Python version 2.4 or greater, up to and including Python 2.6.

-SumTrees itself works under Python 2.4 (though not all of DendroPy does: the NEXML parser requires the download and installation of one additional module (`ElementTrees <http://effbot.org/downloads/#elementtree>`_).

 SumTrees will not work with versions of Python prior to 2.4, such as Python 2.3.
 It can probably be made to work pretty easily, and if you have strong enough motiviation to use Python 2.3, it might be worth the effort for you.
 It is not for me.

-The program and library per se also works fine under Python 2.6 as-is, but due to the current unavailability of `setuptools <http://peak.telecommunity.com/DevCenter/setuptools>`_ as an automated download for Python 2.6, the installation and setup of the library is broken.
-For the time being, if you happen to be working with Python 2.6 installation, you will have to manually install the packages by copying the various files to the appropriate directories on your system.
-Basically, the subdirectory "``dendropy``" gets moved to your Python installation "``site-packages``", while the script file "``sumtrees.py``" can be placed anywhere on you system path.
-If you know what you are doing, this should be fairly trivial to do.

-SumTrees and DendroPy is flat-out broken under Python 3.0.
+SumTrees (and DendroPy, and, for that matter, most existing Python code) is flat-out broken under Python 3.0.

 All this can be summarized as the follows: